gaurav0401/Django-Guide/README.md

 14. To send the data to the backend we need to create a model in a models.py moudle
        * there we need to create a class named (whatever our purpose is)
        * then register that class in admin.py module using (admin.site.register(classname))
-       * then go to apps.py module and copy name of class and paste that name in settings.py moudle in installed app sections as "appname.apps.classname"
+       * then go to apps.py module and copy name of class and paste that name in settings.py module in installed app sections as "appname.apps.classname"
        * then make migrations using "python manage.py makemigrations"
        *  then run "python manage.py migrate "
        * now create instance of object of model class and pass data to that object.